 Not long ago the best wireless earbuds offered no more than 6 hours of music per charge.
 Today, with newer chips and larger capacity batteries you’re easily getting at least 8 hours.
-Some even offer over a day of playtime (more on these buds here).
+Some even offer over a day of playtime.
+More in iTeknic IK-BH001 review.

 Bigger, over-ear headphones offer over 30 hours which is plenty of time.
 Add to this a quick charging capability and charging the battery stops being a hassle.

 In the future, we can expect longer battery lives and shorter charging times which will make wireless headphones much more convenient.